Timzhouyes/Thoughts/_posts/2019-03-27-AngularJS-Tutorial-learning.md

 1. Load ```phonecatApp``` module.
 2. Inject ```$ controller``` service to test function.
 3. With the ```$Controller```to create an instance of ```PhonelistController```
-4. Verify if the result is the same as ours .
+4. Verify if the result is the same as ours.

-Always we create the testing file with some suffix in the name, in the toturial it is ```.spec```.
+Always we create the testing file with some suffix in the name, in the tutorial it is ```.spec```.